Content

 Body mass index (BMI) is a measurement used to assess a person’s body weight in relation to how tall they are.
 It’s calculated by dividing a person's weight in kilograms by their height in meters, squared. (kg/m2).

-While not perfect, this simple calculation is used as a standard way to measure where you fall in comparison to “normal,” which in this context more or less means “healthy.”
-It’s intended to provide insight into your risk of developing certain weight-related chronic conditions.
+While not a perfect system of measurement, this simple calculation is used as a standard way to measure where you fall in comparison to “normal,” which in this context more or less means “healthy.”

 The medical community uses BMI values to diagnose conditions like obesity.
 The standard weight categories include: